wltrimbl/cmsc13600-course-materials/docs/HW-0-Git.md

 ```
  $ git push --set-upstream origin hw_0
 ```
 8. After pushing your changes visit the repository in github.
-For example, mine is [https://github.com/CMSC-13600-Data-Engineering/project-sjyk] Replace sjyk with your github username.
-Click on "pull requests". [https://github.com/CMSC-13600-Data-Engineering/project-sjyk/pulls].
+This url should have your github username in it.
+Click on "pull requests".
 Create a new pull request that compares your "week_i" branch to main.

 9. Once you create a pull request you can link to it through a URL, e.g., [https://github.com/CMSC-13600-Data-Engineering/project-sjyk/pulls/2] Pull requests are what we grade, add any helpful text that might help us grade your submission.
 There will be a link on canvas to submit your pull request.